 - New York Times: Aid for Children, Facilitated by Wings

 - The Jewish Daily Forward: The Courage of a Girl

-- 2012 Cause Marketing Forum Conference—An Interview with Caryl Stern, President & CEO of the U.S. Fund for UNICEF
+- 2012 Cause Marketing Forum Conference—An Interview with Caryl M. Stern, President & CEO of the UNICEF USA

 - Making a Child's Life Better in Every Corner: A New York Times interview with Caryl M. Stern

 - New York Times: Off Media Radar, Famine Garners Few Donations